Michigan becomes newest COVID-19 epicenter

 Lansing, Michigan — Michigan has become the newest coronavirus epicenter in the United States but it's a mystery why.

-"I just I don't know what's going on here.
-Michigan is just one of the hardest hit," said Dr. Robert Hillman, who works at Sparrow Health System.
-"I just don't understand what's different here."
+"I don't know what's going on here.
+Michigan is just one of the hardest hit," said Scott Niswonger.

 Dr. Meredith Hill, the emergency room director at Sparrow Hospital, said the increase has been more drastic than the previous two weeks.
 "I think there's obviously more community spread right now," she said.

-Note: Correction: This story has been updated to correct the attribution of a quote about the increase in COVID cases in Michigan to Scott Niswonger, a COVID-19 patient.